 Area Assessment Comments Quality of communication with scheme members Regular communications are issued to members which include the Annual Benefit Statement and a Newsletter.
-However, members do not have online access to view these documents.
+The Trustees have agreed to set up online access for members using Aptia's OneView portal in early 2025.
+This will allow members to review their investment choices and Scheme material as well as offer details regarding payslips and member benefits.
 The Trustees review member communications to ensure they are in a format that is clear for members.
 Ad hoc or targeted communications are considered as required by the Trustees.
 Effectiveness of management of conflicts of interest The Trustees have a Conflicts of Interest Register which is reviewed at each Trustee meeting and any new conflicts are recorded.